MarioLegenda/go-adjacent-set/README.md

 The `./seed` command is the same but it accepts additional *-h* for depth and *-l* for the number of leafs.
 The seed command creates some additional data for you to try this package out.

-*Do not run this command on the production server*
+**Do not run this command on the production server**

 - *-h* tells the command how many sublevels the created tree should have.
+- *-l* tells the command the number of leafs every sublevel has.

 If you put *-h 5* and *-l 5*, that basically means *pow(5, 5)* so be careful with this command.
 I tried *-h 15 -l 10*.
 It took some time.
 Both *-h* and *-l* default to 5.
 The entire command looks like this